prometheusalpha/prometheusalpha/README.md

 ## Get to know me

+### Hi, I'm Nguyễn Huy Hoàng

-**I am a front-end developer and student with experience working with front-end frameworks and technologies.
-People think of me as someone who can learn and adapt to new knowledge and skills quickly.
-And as a person who strongly believes in practicality, I want to turn ideas into reality and do it well.**
+**I am a back-end developer and last year university student with experience working with back-end and data frameworks and technologies.**

+**People think of me as someone who can learn and adapt to new knowledge and skills quickly.
+And as a developer who strongly believes in practicality, I want to turn ideas into reality and do it well.
+My goal is to work on projects that can make a difference in the world.**

 - 🔭 I’m currently working on fullstack development
 - 🌱 I’m currently learning Java and Python
 - 👯 I’m looking to collaborate on fullstack development
 - 🤔 I’m looking for help with system design and architecture
-- ⚡ Fun fact: My productivity depends a little on my music 😄
+- ⚡ Fun fact: My productivity depends a little on music 😄

 <p>
 <h2>Skills</h2>